endymion1818/deliciousreverie-2023/src/pages/posts/javascript-cms-landscape.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "The JavaScript CMS Landscape - Delicious Reverie"
+title: "The JavaScript CMS Landscape"
 description: "I've been keenly interested in a specific subset of CMSes since about 2 years ago, when it became clear that Zopa would soon need to invest in one, and that I would be involved in choosing something that would be a good fit for the company.
 This post is a roundup of some of the great products available, and is the result of some of the research and proofs-of-concept I have made.
 "
-categories:
+tags: javascript, wordpress, webiny,cms, strapi
 datePublished: 2020-11-23
 ---
 I've been keenly interested in a specific subset of CMSes since about 2 years ago, when it became clear that Zopa would soon need to invest in one, and that I would be involved in choosing something that would be a good fit for the company.
 This post is a roundup of some of the great products available, and is the result of some of the research and proofs-of-concept I have made.